simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Optional[Integer[0]]`

-The length of the interval during which the consecutive authentication failures must happen for the user account lock out in seconds
+The length of the interval during which the consecutive authentication failures must happen for the user account lock out in seconds.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `undef`